 It takes weeks or even months, before you will know if a drug is effective.
 Then you might need to tweak the dosage.
 And if that particular medication is not right, it can also take weeks to come off it.
 You can never, ever, just stop taking an anti-depressant or anti-psychotic drug.
 You have to be weaned off it.

 The side-effects of some drugs can almost be worse than the illness itself.
 So you have that to deal with too.
 Bottom line is there are no quick fixes.
 No instant relief.
 Its a long process.
-And when you’re in crisis, every hour feels like torture.
+And of course, when you’re in crisis, every hour feels like torture.

 Mike was to find this out for himself as he began the Russian roulette of meds and variable dosage.

-One drug left him unable to work.
+One of the drugs he tried left him unable to work.

 He discovered this the hard way – standing before an audience, just starting a show.
 Suddenly his mind went completely blank.
 As he frantically grasped for something, anything, to say to the roomful of expectant faces, the horror of it began to grip him.
 After what must have seemed like minutes, but was probably only seconds, he actually had to apologize to the audience and leave the stage.